Kalle Rovanperä seen performing during the World Rally Championship Chile in Conception, Chile on September 26, 2024.

 The rules of WRC

-Bouncing over jagged rocks and huge jumps, the cars take a lot of punishment, and the driver and co-driver need to be able to carry out running repairs such as a quick tyre change or bending bodywork back in shape.
+Bouncing over jagged rocks and huge jumps, the cars take a lot of punishment, and the driver and co-driver need to be able to carry out running repairs such as a quick tire change or bending bodywork back in shape.
 The rally car is loaded with basic equipment, including various tools, duct tape and a jack to lift the car.
 No one else can work on the car, but fans can help push a car back onto the road or tip it back onto all four wheels – a perk of being a spectator.

 Crews can’t tinker with the set-up of the car or anything that might affect performance without getting a time penalty.
 That can be a calculated risk but major work has to be carried out by the mechanics in the Service Park.
 Even then, it has to be within strictly regulated periods of 15 minutes in the morning, 30 minutes at lunchtime and 45 minutes in the evening.
 Overnight, the cars are locked up and stored.

-If the cars can’t be fixed on stage, they can be towed back to the Service Park, and if the team can fix it, the crew can restart the next morning with a 10-minute tie penalty.
+If the cars can’t be fixed on stage, they can be towed back to the Service Park, and if the team can fix it, the crew can restart the next morning with a 10-minute time penalty.
 It’s not unheard of for teams to still pick up points after a restart from a high finish or a power stage.

 If a rally car – or one of the crew – is damaged beyond repair on stage, it is retired.